 There will be opportunities to talk directly with the contractors and the business engagement team and learn more about HS2s progress, upcoming opportunities, and what you need to do to get involved.

 To make sure you are aware of any events happening in your area register with us or speak to your local business organisation such as the Chamber of Commerce or Local Enterprise Partnership.

 Use free online resources

-HS2 is part of a group of construction companies that work with a third party to provide a free virtual learning environment that helps suppliers and sub-contractors develop their sustainability knowledge and competence.
+HS2 is part of a group of construction companies that work with the Supply Chain Sustainability school to provide a free virtual learning environment that helps suppliers and sub-contractors develop their sustainability knowledge and competence.